-- Commissioning a new Public Access Feasibility Study regarding the Great South Wall so as to identify improved public interpretation, accessibility, facilities and conservation possibilities, - Provision of up to €1 million funding to implement the study recommendations. - Provision of an additional permanent marine structure (dolphin) to expand the available habitat and range of the Dublin Port Tern Colonies.
+- Commissioning a new Public Access Feasibility Study regarding the Great South Wall so as to identify improved public interpretation, accessibility, facilities and conservation possibilities, - Provision of up to €1 million funding to implement the study recommendations. - Provision of an additional permanent marine structure (dolphin) to expand the available habitat and range of the Dublin Port tern colonies.

 During the design evolution these changes resulted in an improving trend with each alternative reducing potential negative impacts due to layout and design changes and also the inclusion of mitigation measures developed by the environmental impact assessment process.
 These changes and mitigations also enhanced potential positive environmental benefits for each alternative, noting that the most noteworthy of these are linked to the positive impacts that the 3FM Project affords in terms of material assets, population & human health, air quality and improved flood risk management.
+The results of the assessments are presented in Figure 11 (a-e).